dgcameron/erpcloudextract/oac_data_replication.md

 ![](images/033.png)

-- Create Replication Connection for you target database.
+- Create Replication Connection for your target database.
 In this case we will target dbcs.

 ![](images/035.png)

-- Save
+- Save.
+Make sure the port (1521 in this case) is open in your network settings.
+If you are replicating to ADW this is not necessary, but you would need the wallet.

 ![](images/036.png)